 All of us that live in New Orleans know that Jazz Fest brings more than music to the city.
 Locals hit the streets with carts, tables, and all kind of goods to sell.

 These locals not only hawk beer and water outside the festival grounds, but many enterprising sorts also offer their lawns, driveways and various other parts of their property to festgoers looking for places to park.

-I’d never been to a Thursday Jazz Fest, but yesterday was so beautiful that playing a little hookey was in order.
+I’d never been to a Thursday Jazz Fest, but I decided it was so beautiful out that playing a little hookey was in order.
 I left work early and grabbed a cab to meet my wife, the editor of this site, for a late-afternoon rendezvous at the Fair Grounds.

 When we met up, she smugly advised that she had gotten a great parking place on Belfort Avenue just a block from the Congo Square entrance.
 No surprise there: My wife has what I call a parking gene – an uncanny ability to snag a spot close to wherever we’re headed.
 Couple that with a mindset that abhors walking any distance to a door, and parking is raised to the level of a sport in her mind.

 At any rate, after a stellar day at Jazz Fest, we left around 6:00 PM and walked the short distance to our car, where my daughter and her fiancé awaited.

 “It’s blocked,” my daughter called as we approached.